bernardtse/diabetes-prediction/README.md

 Diabetes is a prevalent chronic disease affecting millions worldwide.
 Early detection and prediction are crucial for effective management and complication prevention.
 This project aims to develop a predictive model to identify individuals at risk of diabetes using various health indicators.

-By leveraging machine learning algorithms, anonymous health records, including parameters like BMI, age, blood pressure, and dietary habits, are analyzed.
+By leveraging machine learning algorithms, anonymous health records, including parameters like BMI, age, blood pressure, and dietary habits, are analysed.
 Feature selection methods and various algorithms such as Logistic Regression, Random Forest, Decision Tree, Support Vector Machines (SVM), K-Nearest Neighbors (KNN), and Neural Network are employed to build a robust predictive tool.

 The project's main goal is to gain insights into significant factors contributing to diabetes prediction, contributing to better management and prevention, and improving public health outcomes.
 Additionally, a user-friendly web application has been developed to make the predictive model accessible.
 This application allows users to input their health parameters and receive predictions of their diabetes risk, along with explanations and insights into contributing factors.